 4. Can cancel the agreement easily

-If both parties have not made a formal contract, then the agreement can be void in accordance with mutual agreement without having to go through various complicated legal processes.
+If both parties have not made a formal contract, then the agreement can be void in accordance with the mutual agreement without having to go through various complicated legal processes.

 5. Become a framework between agreements and contracts